FAQs – Frequently Asked Questions

-The Personal Training & Wellness Certificate Program is designed to enable its graduates to guide clients in the attainment of optimum health and fitness.
-By gaining a triple certification in multiple personal training disciplines, graduates will have a competitive edge in competing for entry and mid-level positions in health clubs, fitness centers and corporate wellness programs.
+The Fitness & Nutrition Degree Program is designed to enable its graduates to guide clients in the attainment of optimum health and fitness.
+By gaining a triple certification in multiple facets of personal training and nutrition, graduates will have a competitive edge in competing for entry and mid-level positions in health clubs, fitness centers and corporate wellness programs.

 Some of the topics you will learn: